 Like the song says, “This land is your land/this land is my land/from California/ to the New York island.”
 Now, you can honor it all on National Public Lands Day, held on the fourth Saturday in September.
-This year’s events fall on September 22 when outdoor freaks and geeks come out to participate in planting trees, removing trash, and observing wildlife.
+This year’s events fall on September 28 when outdoor freaks and geeks come out to participate in planting trees, removing trash, and observing wildlife.
+More likely than not you can find public lands near you that you didn’t even know you had access to.
 The whole idea is to draw attention to the beauty of our environment and attend events that bring us together.
 It’s also a day to reflect on how natural disasters, and human neglect can impact nature.

 The Environmental Protection Agency (EPA) proposed abolishing the Clean Power Plan citing the regulation goes above and beyond the agency’s statutory authority.

 National Public Lands Day Activities

 There’s nothing nicer than an early morning stroll on a neighborhood trail.
 But when that trail is strewn with bottles and other debris, it distracts you from the healthful benefits of your walk.
 On National Public Lands Day, do something different and clean the trail as you walk it.
 You’ll still get the good vibes from the exercise but you’ll also know that you are helping your environment as well as your neighbors.

 Planting a tree is the purest form of loving your environment.
 Contact someone from a local environmental organization and gather a group of friends to plant a tree in the name of a loved one or a cause.
 Partner with the American Cancer Society or some other non-profit to find out more.

 Contact the Army Corps of Engineers or the USDA Forest Service and volunteer to help restore any historic structures that may be in disrepair.
 There may be a small wood shed in the park that needs a few extra nails and some paint.
 It’s not much but whatever you can do helps.